 - Check course availability using the course search as soon as registration begins.
 Search results display the enrollment limit, as well as course and waitlist enrollment.

-- Take any required placement tests early.
-Many courses require the test of critical reading and writing skills and you cannot register until you have passed the test.
+- Take the test of critical reading and writing skills early.
+Many courses require this test, and you cannot register for them until you have passed the test.

 - Register online early.
 Courses with limited enrollment fill quickly.
 Registration is on a first-come, first-served basis, and many courses fill and close before classes begin.
 When registering online, you know immediately whether you are registered, waitlisted, or closed out of a course so that you can register for an alternate course, if you wish.

 - If you register for a place on the waitlist, you are charged full tuition.
 If the course is closed, the waitlist is full and you may not register for it.

 - To hold your seat once registered you must:

 - Pay all tuition and fees by May 16.
 If you are not paid in full by this date, you will be dropped from all limited-enrollment courses and waitlists by the Registrar’s Office.